brown-ccv/ccv-website-nuxt/README.md

 ```

 **Note:**
 * 2022-06-23 (MIR): Our local-deploy uses `firebase serve` which seems to not be recommended anymore.
-We'll probably need to run teh fuctions emulator instead.
+We'll probably need to run the functions emulator instead.

 ## Useful guides